MacilPrime/ponychan/README.md

 option to make gulp continue running and automatically rebuild the javascript when any of the source files change.

+The javascript codebase was only recently transitioned to Browserify, and many modules still rely on global variables exposed by other modules.
+The CommonJS/ES6 module style should be used going further.

 Mocha is used for javascript unit tests.
 Just run `mocha` to execute all of the javascript tests in the test/ directory.
 We don't have that many yet and can always use more.